HalineTamaoki/shorturl_nodejs/README.md

 ## Running

 Run the application with `npm run dev` command.
-It will start the app on [localhost:3000](http://localhost:3000/):

 ```shell
 $ npm run dev
 ```

+You can make post requests on [localhost:3000/shorten](http://localhost:3000/shorten), through Postman, Insomnia, or any other platform.
+After, you can make get request by pasting the shortened URL on your browser.

 Hope you like 😃